bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_04.md

 {quiz, id: chapter_04, attempts: 1}

 ?
-Which of the following option is the best way to protect your private keys?
+Which of the following option is the safest way to protect your private keys?

-A) Split your key into chunks and give them to different people for safe keeping.
 b) Store your key in an encrypted disk.
 c) Use third party password protection service or software to store your key.
-d) Try to remember your key in your mind forever.
+d) Get someone to engrave your key on a steel plate.
-e) Write your key down on a piece of paper.
+E) Write your key down on a piece of paper yourself and hid it somewhere.

+?
+Revealing your wallet's public key provides a small chance for other people to guess your private key.
+a) true
+B) false

 {/quiz}